soobin83/Project1-Group2/README.md

 Our main project is under the project folder, under suicide folder.
 All of the work related to depression data is done under Depression.ipynb, and the suicide data is under Suicide.ipynb.
 Suicide_Depression.ipynb was added to look for relationship between depression rates and suicide rates.
 All the graphs we have created have been saved under images folder.

+For the graphs used to create our animated plots, see Creating_Gif_Data.
+Each folder is labeled under its respected graph.
+The csv used to create the graphs is under gif for project.
+Code to create the indivisual plots is under Code for gif.ipynb

 Project Summary
 Analysis of suicide and depression rates by US states to observe if they are related to the level of physical activity of the population for the years 2018 to 2020.